A Detailed Guide to API Development

 Before we go too far, let’s start by defining what an API is.

-For those who could use it, here’s a quick refresher on APIs—not just what they are, but how they work.
+For those who need it, here’s a quick refresher on APIs—not just what they are, but how they work.

 An API, or application programming interface, is a set of instructions or functions that allow two systems to exchange data or functionality.